hannahmao95/Hannah-Mao/challenge/README.md

 Small Granite Shoes,0.8<br />

-1_input_file_name is created based on:
+1_input_file_name is created based on:<br />
--There are 4 orders for Intelligent Copper Knife,
+-There are 4 orders for Intelligent Copper Knife,<br />
-3 Branded Hill-Gorczany and
+3 Branded Hill-Gorczany and<br />
-1 Branded Kunze-Bernhar
+1 Branded Kunze-Bernhar<br />
--There is 1 order for Small Granite shoes made by Rowe and Legros.
+-There is 1 order for Small Granite shoes made by Rowe and Legros.<br />

 The most popular brand for Intelligent Copper Knife is Hill-Gorczany<br />
 The most popular brand for Small Granite shoes is Rowe and Legros<br />